ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-microservice09.png)

 ### Changing your microservice orchestrator code.
-You must change your microservice orchestrator code in order to make an api call to the discount serverless function.
-First you must introduce a new gateway config in the config.js file, so open your oci api gateway at OCI main menu -> Developer Services -> API gateway, then select your gateway and copy the **[Hostname]** value.
+You must change your microservice orchestrator code in order to send an api call to the discount serverless function.
+First you must introduce the new gateway config in the config.js file.
+Open your oci api gateway at OCI main menu -> Developer Services -> API gateway, then select your gateway and copy the **[Hostname]** value.

 ![](./media/api-gateway/api-gateway-microservice10.png)